powered by FreeFind

 Taken from the station end of the road viaduct, looking towards Cleckheaton town centre.

-Looks shit from above, but spectacular from below.
+Looks rubbish from above, but spectacular from below.
 (That's my missus, she's nuts).

 Road viaduct (02-06) : Andrew Stopford